jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 - A working Kubernetes cluster

 ## Why you should use JobRunr metrics to autoscale
 Using JobRunr metrics for autoscaling ensures that your application scales dynamically based on real-time job processing needs.
-Unlike traditional autoscaling methods that rely solely on CPU or memory usage, JobRunr metrics allow you to scale based on specific workload factors such as workers' usage, job queue latency, and scheduled job count.
+Unlike traditional autoscaling methods that rely solely on CPU or memory usage, JobRunr metrics allow you to scale based on specific workload factors such as workers' usage, job queue latency, and scheduled jobs count.
 If configured properly, this approach helps ensure efficient resource utilization and faster job processing, leading to better application performance and potential cost savings.

 ## Setup